tylerreichle/Whenevernote/README.md

   notesCount={false}
 />

-// Callback action and render method of NB ii callbackAction() {
+// Callback action called upon click either redirecting or updating of note callbackAction() {
   if (this.props.iiCallback === 'link') {
     this.props.history.push(`/notebook/${this.props.notebook.id}/notes`);